 Historical Work: Exploration activity within this region has been limited due to its remote location.
 During the 1950’s regional copper exploration became prominent with the discovery of Galore Creek.
 During the 1980’s another increase of regional exploration took place after the discovery of the Snip mine as well as Johnny Mountain.
 The first recorded exploration activity on the Sugar Property was undertaken by the British Columbia Ministry of Energy, Mines and Resources in completing a large scale stream sediment sampling program throughout the region.
 This led to the staking of the original Sugar claims in 1987 by Lacana Exploration Inc a subsidiary of Corona Corporation.
 The two years that followed saw mapping and sampling occur from fly camps located across the property.
 A total of 524 rock samples were collected by Lacana focusing on multiple showings that included magnetite zinc skarn showings as well as porphyry style quartz veining hosting chalcopyrite and pyrite (Jones, 1989).

-The large land package remains under-unexplored with no drilling ever done on the Sugar claims.
-Historic rock samples have returned numerous results greater than 1% copper and 5% Zinc spread over a large portion of the property.
+The large land package remains under-explored with no drilling ever done on the Sugar claims.
+Historic rock samples have returned numerous results greater than 1% copper and 5% zinc spread over a large portion of the property.

 The Golden Triangle region of Northwestern British Columbia is one of the most richly mineralized areas in the world.
 The tally of total gold ounces in the Golden Triangle only represents half of the contained metal value since the region also hosts an equivalent value in silver, copper, lead, zinc and other metals.
 Although the Golden Triangle is dominated by large porphyry copper-gold deposits, the region also hosts a variety of other deposit types.
 For example, Eskay Creek, a volcanogenic massive sulphide (VMS) deposit, produced 3 million ounces of gold and 160 million ounces of silver from ore with a spectacular grade of 49 g/t gold and 2,406 g/t silver.
 That deposit was so rich that Barrick transported the untreated ore to a smelter in the United States.

 The Sugar Property sits on the edge of the Intermontane belt where it adjoins the coast mountain plutonic complex to the West.
-Metasedimentary rocks of the Stikine assemblage are overlain by felsic and intermediate volcanics as well as sediments of the Stuhinni formation.
-Late Jurassic Texas Creek intrusions have been mapped across the property intruding into the Stuhinni and Stikine assembalges.
-These intrusions have the significance of hosting many of the major porphyry deposits within the golden triangle.
+Metasedimentary rocks of the Stikine assemblage are overlain by felsic and intermediate volcanics as well as sediments of the Stuhini formation.
+Late Jurassic Texas Creek intrusions have been mapped across the property intruding into the Stuhini and Stikine assembalges.
+These intrusions have the significance of hosting many of the major porphyry deposits within the Golden Triangle.
 Eocene granitoid intrusions relating to the coast plutonic complex also intrude the stratigraphy.

 Mineralization across the Sugar claims has been broken into multiple showings with potential for multiple mineralizing systems.
 Examples of Skarn (chalcopyrite, magnetite, zinc) have been shown to outcrop along a 4 km trend.
 Other examples of stockwork and quartz veining are host to disseminated and blebby chalcopyrite and pyrite.
 The scale of mineralization along multiple km’s speaks to the potential for a nearby porphyry intrusion.